a4dangelo/iron-overload-terms-of-service-and-privacy-policy/README.md

 Last Updated: January 5th, 2026

-#### Welcome to Iron Overload (“the App”).
-By downloading, accessing, or using the App, you agree to the following Terms of Service and Privacy Policy (“Agreement”).
+Welcome to **Iron Overload** (“the App”).
+By downloading, accessing, or using the App, you agree to the following **Terms of Service and Privacy Policy** (“Agreement”).
 Please read this Agreement carefully.
 If you do not agree, you may not use the App.

 #### 1. Purpose of the App
-The App is intended solely for informational and reference purposes.
-It is not a medical device and does not provide medical advice, diagnosis, treatment, or recommendations.
+The App is intended **solely for informational and reference purposes**.
+It is **not** a medical device and does **not** provide medical advice, diagnosis, treatment, or recommendations.
 All medical questions, decisions, or concerns must be directed to a licensed physician or qualified healthcare professional.

 #### 2. No Medical Advice
 You acknowledge and agree that:
-The App does not replace professional medical judgment.
+* The App does **not** replace professional medical judgment.
-Information may be incomplete, outdated, or inaccurate.
+* Information may be incomplete, outdated, or inaccurate.
-You must not rely on the App for medical decisions.
+* You must not rely on the App for medical decisions.
-You should always consult your physician regarding any medical condition or treatment.
+* You should always consult your physician regarding any medical condition or treatment.
-If you believe you may be experiencing a medical emergency, contact emergency services immediately.
+* If you believe you may be experiencing a medical emergency, contact emergency services immediately.

 #### 3. No Data Collection (Privacy Policy)
 Your privacy matters.
 This App is designed to operate without collecting, storing, tracking, sharing, or transmitting any personal or usage data.